What is Coreg CR?

 If you are being treated for high blood pressure, keep using this medication even if you feel well.
 High blood pressure often has no symptoms.
 You may need to use blood pressure medication for the rest of your life.

-Carvedilol is only part of a complete program of treatment for hypertension that may also include diet, exercise, and weight control.
-Follow your diet, medication, and exercise routines very closely if you are being treated for hypertension.
+Coreg CR is only part of a complete treatment program that may also include diet, exercise, and weight control.
+Follow your doctor's instructions very closely.

 Store at room temperature away from moisture and heat.